hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 If an insert mutation permission is marked as ``backend_only: true``, the mutation is accessible to the given role only if ``x-hasura-use-backend-only-permissions`` session variable exists and is set to ``true`` and request is made with ``x-hasura-admin-secret`` set if any auth is configured.

+This might be useful if you would like to hide a mutation from the public facing API but allow access to it via a "trusted backend".